KNN-DBSCAN: a DBSCAN in high dimensions: Related work

-\textbf{Cut MST construction}.
 The Boruvka's method is applied to construct cut MST for local subtrees $\mathcal{T}$ over all cut edges $E_{\text{cut}}$.
 From the previous local MST construction, we have known that for each cut edge $e\in E_\text{cut}$, $e.i$ and $e.j$ represent indices of the points connected by this edge.
 Thus, our first step is to change $e.i$ and $e.j$ into their labels.
 In particular, label of $e.i$ is easy to update by accessing local labels $R$, and label of $e.j$ is acquired by communicating with the owner process of $e.j$.
 Similar to the local MST construction, we combine old subtrees to form new subtrees by selecting minimum outgoing cut edges until they can no longer be merged.
 Thus, we initialize the subtree list $\widehat{\mathcal{T}}$ as the input local subtree list $\mathcal{T}$.
 But one difference in the distributed-memory case is that a subtree may have multiple (cut) edges belong to several processes.
 For the ease of implementation, we assign each subtree an owner process as the owner process of its representative.
 Thus, for each process we crate a new root list $\widehat{\mathcal{T}}_l$ to store elements from $\widehat{\mathcal{T}}$ whose owner is the local process.
 Figure \ref{fig:cut_mst} illustrates $\widehat{\mathcal{T}}$ and $\widehat{\mathcal{T}}_l$ in the first Boruvka's iteration of an example with 12 input subtrees in 4 MPI processes.

-Since cut edges involved with one subtree may be distributed in multiple processes, searching minimum edges is split into \textit{local} and \textit{global} steps.
-We first select local minimum edges from local cut edges and store them in $E_{\text{min}}^l$.
-Then we send the local minimum edges of each subtree to it's owner process, which can achieved by a MPI alltoall operation.
-The global minimum edge for each subtree $r\in \widehat{\mathcal{T}}_l$ is then obtained by comparing and updating the recovered local minimums using function \textproc{pwrite} (Line 19).
+To handle the distributed nature of cut edges, the search for minimum edges is divided into two steps: \textit{local} and \textit{global}.
+In the local step, we identify local minimum edges from the cut edges within each subtree and store them in $E_{\text{min}}^l$.
+Next, we send the local minimum edges of each subtree to their respective owner processes, which can be achieved through an MPI all-to-all operation.
+The global minimum edge for each subtree $r\in \widehat{\mathcal{T}}_l$ is then determined by comparing and updating the recovered local minimums using the function \textproc{pwrite} (Line 19).